 Born in New York City to diplomat parents, Elizaveta grew up in Moscow, Russia.
 She started playing piano and writing songs when she was five years old.
 Her childhood was full of music, but also shadowed by fears of potential fallout from a major head trauma she received as a baby, which left her with a mild case of synesthesia and prone to dramatic episodes of sleepwalking.
 When she turned 15, she left home and embarked upon a 3-year journey across Europe.
 She played piano and sang in seedy European nightclubs, studied herbal alchemy in an Italian monastery, and finished it off by attending the Prague Academy of Music.
 Her gypsy star then took her to Los Angeles, where she graduated from the University of Southern California with a degree in opera and music composition.

 Since then, Elizaveta’s music has been featured in a cadre of films and numerous television shows, such as “Pretty Little Liars,” “So You Think You Can Dance,” “Triple Nine,” “Scandal” and “The Affair,” amongst others.
-She is also the voice of the Tavern Bard in the award winning video game “Dragon Age-Inquisition” and has toured widely both in Europe and the United States, gracing the TED stage numerous times.
+She is the recognized voice of the Tavern Bard Maryden Halewell in the award-winning video game “Dragon Age: Inquisition” and has toured widely both in Europe and the United States, gracing the TED stage numerous times.

-Elizaveta has also toured & collaborated with the iconic Russian rock band B-2 – their duet ‘Only Love Will Fix This’ (“Только Любовь Починит”) went to #1 on Russian pop charts in spring 2015.
-Her single ‘Trap’ is featured in a major Russian 2016 motion picture ‘Призрак’, while a heartbreaking ballad “Higher” (“Выше”) is the emotional centerpiece of the recent action blockbuster “Молот” (“Hammer”).
+She has also toured Russia with Russian power rock duo B-2 and a symphony orchestra and performed to audiences up to 14,000 people at a time.
+Their duet “Только Любовь Починит” (“Only Love Will Fix This”) topped Russian pop charts in spring 2015.
+Her single “Trap” is featured in a major Russian 2016 motion picture “Призрак,” while a heartbreaking ballad “Выше” (“Higher”) is the emotional centerpiece of the recent action blockbuster “Молот” (“Hammer”).

 Press or interview inquiries: firstname.lastname@example.org